stuartpurgavie/scratch/vault/entity_cleanup/readme.md

 I've included a sample HCL policy that would be required to run this thing.
 It's in `entity_cleanup_policy.hcl` for those curious.

+Why use `-AT-` instead of just using `@`?
+The answer is RFC1738, basically the @ symbol is reserved within URL/URIs and if it's part of the entity name, then it becomes part of the API endpoint path.
+This obviously has portability issues, and while I could bother to encode/escape, I opted to avoid the issue altogether.
+It's not the worst hack in here, either.

 ## Usage

 If you're actually crazy enough to run this thing, here's how it would go: